xevidos/codiad/README.md

 * Add ability to login with LDAP
 * Add custom market
-* Add in new admin interface
+* Add in new admin interface ( Check admin-portal branch for progress )
 	- Group Management
 	- Permissions Management
 	- Plugin Management